KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/StochasticLagrangianSolver.rst

                                 "internalField" : <value>|string
                             }

+The list of predifined fields is:

+.. csv-table:: Predefined fields
+   :file: predefinedFields.csv
+   :widths: 30, 70
+   :header-rows: 1

-For defined fields it is necessary to define their units and the name of the each component (for example, for velocity it is usually
+For fields that are not predefined, it is necessary to define their units and the name of the each component (for example, for velocity it is usually
 Ux,Uy and Uz.
 For scalars it is null.

 ..  code-block:: javascript